How prepared are you for a major disruption to your business?

 A last minute loss of staff can affect even the biggest business.
-Do you know the minimum number of critical roles you need to have covered?
+Do you know the minimum number of critical roles you need to be able to staff?

-Do you have agreed access to their calendars; do you know their customers for the next 6 weeks?
+Do you have agreed access to their calendars; do you know who their customers/clients for the next 6 weeks?

-Never have just one person have access to something critical.
+Never have just one person with access to something critical.

 Make sure you know which areas of your business are critical.
-Consider moving roles around other staff, or utilising members of staff that are flexible.
+Consider moving roles around other staff.
 Are you in a position to use agency cover?